The Best Steps to Take After Paying Off Your Mortgage

 If you don’t have anything liquid, use some of the cash to gradually build a 6- to 12-month cash reserve.

-This way, you don’t have to rely on a credit card during an emergency.
+This way, you can rely on your savings and don’t have to rely on a credit card during an emergency.

 This is also a perfect time to look into investment opportunities.